UmbrellaCrow612/fluf/README.md

 - create file ro folder
 - click see file or folder
 - edit text in file or folder
+- custom build script to build react app and then package it with electron

 # Overview